Kingxukai/linux/Documentation/watchdog/watchdog-parameters.rst

     timeout:
 	Watchdog timeout in seconds.
 (1<=timeout<=3600, default=30
     use_gpio:
-	Use the gpio watchdog (required by old cobalt boards). default=0/off/no
+	Use the woke gpio watchdog (required by old cobalt boards). default=0/off/no
     nowayout:
 	Watchdog cannot be stopped once started